tritonlmk/Vehicle-Detection/writeup.md

 ```
 Before the HOG features is extracted, I convert the image into grayscale using `cv2.cvtColor(img, cv2.COLOR_RGB2GRAY)` and then extract the HOG features from the grayscale picture.
 The color channel convertion is not included in the function above, however, it is done before the picture is feed into this function.

+Below is the visualization of the HOG features of an example

+![alt text][image1]
+![alt text][image2]

+### 2. Extract histogram and binned color features from the picture

+Then the histogram and binned color features from the picture
 ![alt text][image1]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.